cdk-patterns/serverless/the-lambda-trilogy/README.md

 - Subtract
 - Multiply

-When you deploy this project you should have 3 API Gateways in your deployment logs, one for each of the patterns.
+When you deploy this project you should have 3 API Gateways in your deployment logs, one for each of the states.

 You can hit the same URLs on all 3 to see the same responses.
 You pass in two query params for the numbers you want to use in the operation (firstNum and secondNum).
 If you don't provide a valid a default of 0 is used.